pystruct/pystruct/doc/index.rst

 =============
 In order to do learning with PyStruct, you need to pick two or three things: a model structure, a learning algorithm and optionally an inference algorithm.
-By passing a model to a learning algorithm, you get an estimator.
+By constructing a learner object from a model, you get an object that can ``fit`` to training data and can ``predict`` for unseen data (just like scikit-learn estimators).

 Models, aka CRFs